folinimarc/os_gis_sandbox/README.md

-The folder _jupyterlabgeoenv_ contains a Dockerfile that allows to spin up a JupyterLab instance whose kernel has access to many common packages like Fiona, Shapely, GeoPandas, Rasterio, etc. which work neatly together.
+The folder _jupyterlabgeoenv_ contains a Dockerfile that allows to spin up a JupyterLab instance whose kernel has access to many common packages like Fiona, Shapely, GeoPandas, Rasterio, sf, terra, stars, etc. which work neatly together.
 Concentrate on the fun part of exploring the tools and processing your data without worrying about setup.

 JupyterLab-GeoEnv is very useful beyond the scope of just being a sandbox.
-It might be interesting to use it as general environment to perform Python geoprocessing.
+It might be interesting to use it as general environment to perform Python and R geoprocessing.
 Because of this we provide the image on GitHub registry for download, so you can download and run it with a single command without cloning the repository or worrying about building the image yourself.